-His scholarly articles and reviews have appeared or are forthcoming in Critique and Critical Inquiry.
+His scholarly articles have appeared or are forthcoming in Modernism/Modernity, Adaptation, and Critique; his scholarly reviews have appeared in Critical Inquiry.
 He also contributes literary criticism to The New Yorker, The New York Times Book Review, and The New Republic.

-Aby Warburg; contemporary Persian, Turkish, American, and Latin American literature; Iranian cinema; Nuri Bilge Ceylan; the occult; theories of world literature; non-Western modernities; wunderkammern & museum studies
+Aby Warburg; contemporary Persian, Turkish, U.S., and Latin American literature; Iranian cinema; Nuri Bilge Ceylan; the occult; world literature; modernity; wunderkammern

 B.A.
 Penn (2014)